osbuild/bootc-image-builder/README.md

 ### Amazon Machine Images (AMIs)

+#### Prerequisites

+In order to successfully import an AMI into your AWS account, you need to have the [vmimport service role](https://docs.aws.amazon.com/vm-import/latest/userguide/required-permissions.html) configured on your account.

+#### Flags

 AMIs can be automatically uploaded to AWS by specifying the following flags:

 | Argument       | Description                                                      |